Thebarton, South Australia: History

 Colonel Light surveyed the town-acre as Section 1 and built Theberton Cottage towards the northern part of the area.
 The area was first subdivided for housing in February 1839, although it took a number of years for the housing to establish, Thebarton Post Office opening on 24 October 1850.
-By 1866 the population was estimated at around 450 people.
+By 1866 the population was estimated at 450 people.

 Thebarton Racecourse, which operated from as early as 1838 to 1869, was formed on grazing land in the area now known as Mile End, and later subdivided and completely built over.

+The foundation stone of the original Thebarton Town Hall, designed by Alfred Wells and Latham Withall and built by James King, was laid in 1885.
+However it was gutted by fire in 1948, with its rebuilding and restoration described as "thoroughly horrible" in 1999.

 The Torrenside Brewery, next to the Torrens on Port Road, was founded in 1886 by A. W. & T. L. Ware, in the then suburb of Southwark.
 After acquisition by the Walkerville Co-operative Brewing Company Ltd, and its subsequent acquisition by the South Australian Brewing Company in 1939, it was renamed from Walkerville Brewery to Southwark Brewery in 1949 and the company's Walkerville Nathan beer was renamed Southwark beer in 1951.
 The brewery closed on 17 June 2021, with its landmark chimney tower heritage-listed, to be preserved when the site is redeveloped.
 The artefacts in its on-site museum are being donated to the State Library of South Australia and other local institutions.